 In this WP, I aim to quantify the effect of the radiation energy.
-Higher energy can alter either distribute along the vibrational degree of freedom (on the excited electronic state) or can result in an excitation to a higher excited state.
-We will repeat the simulation performed in WP C2, but now start them from the second excited electronic state.
-Even if the result is a quick decay to lower level, changes in the dynamic are expected.
+Higher energy can alter either the distribution along the vibrational degree of freedom (on the excited electronic state) or can result in an excitation to a higher excited state.
+We will repeat the simulation performed in WP C2, but now start the simulation from the second excited electronic state.
+Even if the result is a quick decay to a lower level, changes in the dynamics are expected.
 I expect the following changes:

-The change in energy can alter the products distribution.
+The change in energy can alter the product distribution.

-The change in energy can lead to product formation via different underlying molecular mechanism.
+The change in energy can lead to product formation via different underlying molecular mechanisms.

 Performing the simulations will allow us to quantify the effects described above.
-From the NA-AIMD simulations we will identify products and intermediates and will optimize them (in the ice environment via QM/MM) to produce the relevant PESs, which include ground and higher electronic states.
+From the NA-AIMD simulations, we will identify products and intermediates and will optimize them (in the ice environment via QM/MM) to produce the relevant PESs, which include ground and higher electronic states.

 Feasibility and risk assessment

-This project aims at modelling the excited state dynamics of large PAH systems.
-This is not a simple task and several obstacles may arise along the way as summarised at the table below:
+This project plans to model the excited-state dynamics of large PAH systems.
+This is not a simple task and several obstacles may arise along the way, as summarized in the table below.